Mamouchan/ansible-windows/labs/extra-labs/extra-lab_02.md

 3) Update your ansible.cfg file and add `library = ./library/modules` under the `[default]` group if not already done

-4) Call the script in a playbook or role as you would with any other built-in modules
+4) Call the script in a playbook or role as you would with any other built-in modules.

 ```yml
 ---